 Not only does Baby’s [or Husband’s] sucking causes the release of oxytocin so that your milk can flow freely, but oxytocin also creates uterine contractions.
 Some women don’t really notice these cramps, and others might feel them kick in like clockwork while nursing in the early days after delivery.

-Bigger breasts don’t mean more milk production [I’m not completely sold on this one, as I think there’s a slight correlation between the two]
+Bigger breasts don’t mean more milk production [I’m not completely sold on this one, as I think there’s a very slight correlation between the two]

 Though you might assume otherwise, milk glands are what matter when it comes to milk production, not breast size.
 The larger the breast size, the more fatty tissues that exists, but it doesn’t [change] the milk glands at all, so a woman with an A-cup can actually make the same amount of milk as a woman with a double D, she just has less fatty tissue compared to glandular tissue.
 Even if your bust is on the smaller side, you’ll likely be able to make plenty of milk…!